FiCn7430/expandedae/IDEAS.md

 maybe some form of particle acceleration to make gravastar parts or something

-_It would be game-changing if you could make the memory card exporting storage bus
+exporting storage bus

 _would be game changing if you could make the memory card